RodrigoCury/algorithm-and-data-structures-studies/README.md

 # algorithm-studies
-A repo whre i keep my agorithm and data structures studies
+A repo where i keep my agorithm and data structures studies